Greta Isaac

-Greta Isaac (born 1995) is a Welsh singer and songwriter known for alternative pop music.
-Isaac has three EPs: Pessimist (2021), I Think You’d Hate it Here (2022), and Productive Pain (2025).
+Greta Isaac (born 10 May 1995) is a Welsh singer and songwriter known for alternative pop music.
+Isaac has four EPs: Pessimist (2021), I Think You’d Hate it Here (2022), Productive Pain (2025), and Dolly Zoom (2025).
 She was also part of the musical collective Fizz along with fellow musicians dodie, Orla Gartland, and Martin Luke Brown.
 Fizz released one album, The Secret to Life (2023) before the members announced in July 2024 that the group would be disbanding.

 Early life

 Isaac grew up in Cowbridge, Wales, in a family full of musicians.
-Her mother is Welsh singer, actor and presenter Caryl Parry Jones and her father Myfyr Isaac is also a musician and sound engineer.
-She has two older sisters.
+Her mother is Welsh singer, actor and presenter Caryl Parry Jones, and her father Myfyr Isaac is also a musician and sound engineer.
+She has four siblings, including two older sisters.

 Musical career

-Early career; 2012–2014
+2012–2014: Early career

 Isaac began her career playing in venues and festivals in Wales, including Green Man Festival in 2012 and 2014.
 She was also part of the lineup of the band The People The Poet between 2012-2014, including for the creation and release of their debut album The Narrator (2013).
 She and her sister Miriam were later featured as guest vocalists on a demo released by the band in 2020.

-In the earlier years of her career, Isaac frequently appeared as a guest vocalist for long-time friend and musical collaborator Orla Gartland, supporting her during the promotion of Gartland’s EP Roots in 2014 and at festivals such as Barn on the Farm 2014.
+In the earlier years of her career, Isaac frequently appeared as a guest vocalist for long-time friend and musical collaborator Orla Gartland, supporting her during the promotion of Gartland's EP Roots in 2014 and at festivals such as Barn on the Farm 2014.
 The pair also collaborated on several covers, some of which were shared on social media.

 Two early EPs released by Isaac are no longer available on Spotify: Down By The Water (2014) and Oh Babe (2015).

 2015–2018

 In September 2015, Isaac was one of the performers featured at BBC Radio 2 Live in Hyde Park, a live concert festival which showcases major stars on its main stage and up-and-coming artists on its Introducing stage.
 In 2015, she was also one of 35 artists from across Wales to be selected for the BBC Wales Launchpad fund aimed at boosting the careers of Welsh musicians.

-The following year saw the release of single “Don’t Tell” where Isaac's "angelic vocals have found their bite," according to Clash magazine.
+The following year saw the release of single "Don't Tell" where Isaac's "angelic vocals have found their bite," according to Clash magazine.

-In 2017, Isaac was one of the opening acts for fellow musician dodie’s second EP, You (2017).
+In 2017, Isaac was one of the opening acts for fellow musician dodie's second EP, You (2017).

-Isaac released four singles in total in 2017: "Intro (Creatures of Habit)", "You", "Comfortable" and "Tied".

-"You", which tells the story of an obsessive love, debuted to praise from critics, with The Line of Best Fit calling it "a complex, heart-rending indie-pop song, somehow reminiscent of a female Cage The Elephant garnished with effortless, oozing cool".
-It is still one of her most popular songs.
+Isaac released four singles in total in 2017, including the song "You", which debuted to praise from critics, with The Line of Best Fit calling it "a complex, heart-rending indie-pop song, somehow reminiscent of a female Cage The Elephant garnished with effortless, oozing cool".

 She released the single "Undone" in 2018.